SANdood/Ecobee-Suite/README.md

     - Since Hubitat doesn't yet have push notifications, the Smart Mode/Routine/Program Helper SmartApp doesn't support Routines - so it is renamed (on Hubitat only) to Smart Mode/Program Helper

 ### Performance
 Since all of this code runs locally on the Hubitat hub, its performance is different than in the SmartThings environment where all the code runs on Amazon's server farms around the world.
 Network traffic will typically take longer to your local hub than across the cloud (from Ecobee's cloud servers to SmartThings').
-My observations are that it can take 2-3x as long to do an update cycle on Hubitat than on SmartThings; depending on the number of thermostats and sensors you have, what takes perhaps 4 seconds on SmartThings (2 thermostats + 10 sensors) can take 12 seconds on Hubitat.
+My observations are that it can take 2-3x as long to do an update cycle on Hubitat than on SmartThings; depending on the number of thermostats and sensors you have, what takes perhaps 3 seconds on SmartThings (2 thermostats + 10 sensors) can take 9 seconds on Hubitat.

-That said, at the end of the 12 seconds, your Hubitat-based Ecobee Thermostat is up to date - it takes only 10s of milliseconds to update the attributes in the Thermostat/Sensor devices.
+That said, at the end of the 9 seconds, your Hubitat-based Ecobee Thermostat is up to date - it takes only 10s of milliseconds to update the attributes in the Thermostat/Sensor devices.
 On SmartThings, the data still has to be sent to your mobile device(s).

 Note that ALL of the interactions between the Helper Applications and the Devices is local on Hubitat, so there is less network latency and operational delay.
-Importantly, the code only runs at most 12-20 seconds per minute; this does NOT appear to have any performance impact on your Hubitat hub in any way.
+Importantly, the code only runs typically 3-6 seconds per minute; this does NOT appear to have any performance impact on your Hubitat hub in any way.

-## Everything below is from the 1.6.** release - documentation for the Universal Version will be added soon
+## Everything below is from the 1.6.** release - documentation for the Universal Version will be updated soon
 ---------------------------------------
 #### General changes to the Ecobee Suite
 - New **schedule/setSchedule support** - Documentation coming soon!